FOUR HISTORIC ELEMENTS OF THE RITTER MUSEUM

 Click link for Museum DISPLAY PANELS.

 For 10 years following structural restoration of the home, the Birth Room served as a councelling space for children operated by our only tenant, the Home of the Innocents.
-In the In the winter of 2022-23, sparked by the donation of an 1885 Eastlake Victorian bedroom suite, the room was restored to reflect the year of the cardinal’s birth, 1892.
+In the winter of 2022-23, sparked by the donation of an 1885 Eastlake Victorian bedroom suite, the room was restored to reflect the year of the cardinal’s birth, 1892.

-Museum Birth Room restored to 1892 periiod.
+Museum Birth Room restored to 1892 period.

 Continuing the effort to authenticize the historic rooms of the Cardinal Ritter Birthplace, the front parlor was restroed to the 1892 Victorian Period as well.
 The project was sparked by the gift of a Eastlake Victorian display cabinet from the New Albany – Floyd County Public Library.
 Our goal was to step back in time to a typical small town entry parlor.
 The focus is on “family” – the Ritter family as youngsters (circa 1902), young adults (circa 1917), and successful career oriented adults (circa 1943).